 Exercise Prescription

-The graduate program in Exercise Prescription is a three-course, nine-credit, online graduate certificate program.
+The graduate certificate program in Exercise Prescription is a four-course, twelve-credit, online graduate certificate program.
 The program provides advanced knowledge in exercise prescription for individuals working in healthcare, personal training, fitness and kinesiology industries.
 Admission to the graduate program in Exercise Prescription requires completion of an undergraduate degree in exercise science, or related health and science fields.
 Please contact the Department of Kinesiology or visit www.kins.uconn.edu/ for instructions on how to apply.

-Requirements: KINS 5507, 5508, and 5595.
-It is recommended that the courses be completed in the order listed but KINS 5507 must be completed before KINS 5508 and 5595.
+Requirements: KINS 5507, 5508, 5594, 5595.
+KINS 5507 and KINS 5594 need to be completed before KINS 5508.

-Feminist Studies

-The Women’s, Gender, and Sexuality Studies Program (WGSS) has a graduate certificate in Feminist Studies.
-This certificate offers a concentrated feminist perspective and interdisciplinary theoretical approach to a student’s disciplinary research interests as well as a broad understanding of the field of women’s, gender, and sexuality studies.
-The Feminist Studies Certificate can be earned by students enrolled in a UConn Graduate Degree Program, or as a stand-alone certificate for those who have completed their undergraduate degree.

-Requirements: A minimum of 12 credits of coursework in more than one department.
-These credits will include three credits of feminist theory and three credits of feminist pedagogy, unless waived by the WGSS director or certificate advisor.
-Not including WGSS courses, no more than six credits may be taken from any single department or faculty member.
-No more than three credits of coursework at the 3000 or 4000 level may be counted toward the certificate.
-No more than three credits of WGSS 5390 (Independent Study for Graduate Students) may be counted toward the certificate.
-UConn Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) students must take at least three credits of coursework outside their degree-granting departments or programs.

 Foundations of Public Health

 This is a four-course, 12 credit certificate introducing students to the core disciplines of public health.
 It is intended for persons seeking to augment their knowledge and perspective with in-depth understanding of issues and opportunities in population health.
 The program requires a grade of “B” in all courses.